Selindek/spring-data-jpa-acl/acl/README.md

 We can also use prefixed permissions.
 So if want to hire a freelancer artist to do some photoshop magic on the attachments of some documents, we can grant him "read" and "attachments-update" permissions.
 This way he can see the document but cannot modify it, but he can modify all the attachments of the document.
 And we can grant these permissions one by one to any document.

-And that's all. using the above annotations and maybe some PermissionLink objects you can easily define almost any permission-schema.
-And all of your permission rules will be defined right in the domain-classes, you don't have to create special methods and don't have to use @PreAuthorize annotations on your logic or repository methods.
+And that's all. using the above annotations and maybe a few PermissionLink objects you can easily define almost any permission-schema.
+And all of your permission rules will be defined right in the domain-classes, you don't have to create special methods and don't have to use `@PreAuthorize` annotations on your logic or repository methods.

 ## @AclCreatePermission

 Granting permissions for object-creation is usually a weak-point of any ACL, because you cannot define permission to an object what is about to create, simply because it's not exist at the time when the permission should be checked.
-Using the @AclCreatePermission annotation we can control the object creation in a similar way as any other permissions.
+Using the `@AclCreatePermission` annotation we can control the object creation in a similar way as any other permissions.
-But we also have role-based annotations!
-So if we can simply allow or deny object creation by setting the 'create' permission to a domain class via the @AclRolePermission annotation.

 The following annotation grants 'create' permission for managers: